Load all libraries for this example

 #> "normal(0,32)" "normal(0,10)" "normal(0,10)" "normal(0,10)"

-Note that, INLAvaan uses the SRS decomposition on variance matrices, and consequently places priors on correlations instead of covariances.
-If, instead we wished to set global priors, say a Gamma distribution on variances instead of standard deviations (default), then we would do the following:
+Note that, INLAvaan uses the separation strategy for variance matrices, and consequently places priors on correlations instead of covariances.
+If, instead we wished to set global priors, say a gamma distribution on variances instead of standard deviations (default), then we would do the following:

 DP